Omole01/Coffee-Sales-Shop-Analysis-with-Excel-/README.md

  Top 5 customers

- Filter by key metrics, and interact with dynamic slicers and timelines.

 I start by gathering and cleaning the data, followed by creating pivot tables and charts to visualize the sales performance